-The Goldberg coefficients satisfy a number of interesting properties.
+The Goldberg coefficients satisfy a number of interesting analytic and combinatorial properties.
 (See for instance references~\cite{Goldberg, Newman-Thompson, Cyclic}, and some new results presented below.)
-These properties can easily be checked against the explicit terms presented above.
-One reason for going out to $z_8$ is that it is actually slightly shorter (by 2 terms) than $z_7$, while $z_9$ is much longer (slightly over 3 times longer).
-Another reason for going out to $z_8$, and no further, is that $z_8$ contains the first Goldberg coefficient that is intrinsically rational, $g(X^4Y^4)=g(Y^4X^4) = {23\over120960}$; all other Goldberg coefficients out to 8$^{th}$ order are either zero or reciprocals of integers.
+These general properties can easily be checked against the various explicit terms presented in Section~\ref{S:low-order} above and the supplementary material~\cite{supplementary}.
 Some key analytic results are: \begin{itemize} \item For $n\geq 2$ the sum over words of fixed length is zero:

-This easily follows from $Z(X,X)=2X$, since the quantity $\sum_{|w|=n} g(w)$ is the coefficient of $X^n$ in $Z(X,X)$, and this coefficient is known to be zero.
-That this sum is zero is a necessary condition for the $z_n(X,Y)$ to be representable in terms of nested commutators.
+This easily follows from $Z(X,X)=2X$, since the quantity $\sum_{|w|=n} g(w)$ is the coefficient of $X^n$ in $Z(X,X)$, and by inspection this coefficient is seen to be zero.
+That this sum is zero is a \emph{necessary} condition for the $z_n(X,Y)$ to be representable in terms of nested commutators.

 \item Let $|w|_X = n_X$ denote the number of letters $X$ in the word $w$, and similarly for $|w|_Y = n_Y$.
 Then we have $|w|=n=n_X+n_Y$.
 For $n\geq 2$ the sum over words of fixed $n_X$ and $n_Y$ is zero: